gregoiremeunier/Game-Dev/README.md

 PRIMARY
 - find an enigma on the hub
 - make the note appears and explain the enigma in blue room
-- put an enter text in every room
+- DONE : put an enter text in every room
 - create an inventory with all our items
-- modify the end in order to have an end screen
+- DONE : modify the end in order to have an end screen
 - DONE : find something for the rope in the middle of the orange room
-- make a beginning for the game
+- DONE : make a beginning for the game
 -

 SECONDARY
 - change size of the person on the first room (and maybe others)
 - do pictures + texts inventary
 - put texts on 3 doors in the hub
-- implenter un timer
+- implanter a timer
 -